KSPModdingLibs/KSPCommunityFixes/README.md

 ##### vNext
 - New KSP performance patch : [**FasterPartFindTransform**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/255) [KSP 1.12.3 - 1.12.5] : Faster, and minimal GC alloc relacements for the Part FindModelTransform* and FindHeirarchyTransform* methods.
 - New KSP performance patch : [**ForceSyncSceneSwitch**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/250) [KSP 1.12.0 - 1.12.5] : Forces all scene transitions to happen synchronously.
-Benefits scene transition time by reducing asset cleanup run count from 3 to 1.
+Benefits scene transition time by reducing asset cleanup run count from 3 to 1 (contributed by @siimav).
+- New KSP performance patches : this update introduce a collection of patches intended to fix various performance bottlenecks mainly relevant in high part count situations.
+See [PR #257](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/257) and [PR #256](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/256) :
+  - **FlightIntegratorPerf** : General micro-optimization of `FlightIntegrator` and `VesselPrecalculate`, components in charge of most of heavy lifting for newtonian physics as well as atmospheric and thermal physics.
+- New KSP bufix : [**DragCubeLoadException**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/232) [KSP 1.8.0 - 1.12.5] : Fix loading of drag cubes without a name failing with an IndexOutOfRangeException (contributed by @Nazfib).
+- New KSP bufix : [**TimeWarpBodyCollision**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/259) [KSP 1.12.0 - 1.12.5] : Fix timewarp rate not always being limited on SOI transistions, sometimes resulting in failure to detect an encounter/collision with the body in the next SOI (contributed by @JonnyOThan).
+- New modding API improvement : [**KSPFieldEnumDesc**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/243) [KSP 1.12.2 - 1.12.5] : Disabled by default, you can enable it with a MM patch.
+Adds display name and localization support for enum KSPFields.
+To use add `Description` attribute to the field (contributed by @siimav).
+- **PAWStockGroups** : [Added PAW groups for generators](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/235), making the UI less confusing when multiple generators are present (contributed by @yalov).
+- New KSP bugfix : [**ModuleActiveRadiatorNoParentException**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/249) [KSP 1.12.3 - 1.12.5] : Fix exception spam when a radiator set to `parentCoolingOnly` is detached from the vessel (reported by @BrettRyland).

+**Internal changes**
+- Patching now always run as the first ModuleManagerPostLoad callback, ensuring other callbacks can benefit from the patches (contributed by @al2me6).
+- Small internal refactor of the patching infrastructure for less verbose patch declaration.
+- Introduced a new "override" patch type, basically an automatic transpiler allowing to replace a method body with another.
+This has a little less overhead than a prefix doing the same thing, and allow for other patches (including non-KSPCF ones) to prefix the patched method as usual.

 ##### 1.35.2
 - **FastLoader** : Fixed a regression introduced in 1.35.1, causing PNG normal maps to be generated with empty mipmaps.